reimagined/resolve/docs/api/view-model/query.md

 {
-  modelName, // (string) The name of the view model. aggregateIds, // (string[] or '*') A list of aggregate IDs for which to process events.
+  modelName, // (string) The name of the view model. aggregateIds, // (string[] or '*') A list of aggregate IDs for which to process events. aggregateArgs, // (object) An object that contains arguments attached to the query.
 }
 ```